-Modify the PSoC Rocks Project 4.1.2
+4.1.2 Modify PSoC Rocks Project

-- 1. From the Workspace Explorer, open the main.c file as shown in Figure 4-2.
+- 1. From the Workspace Explorer, open the main.c file, as shown in Figure 4-2.

-- 2. Replace the "PSoC Rocks!" string in the DisplayString[][] array of strings with "Cypress" or any other message(s) desired up to 25 characters.
+- Replace the "PSoC Rocks!" string in the DisplayString[][] array of strings with "Cypress" or any other message(s) up to 25 characters.
 By default, it displays the following messages one by one:

 - PSoC Rocks!

 - Customize Message

 - By Installing

 - PSoC Creator

-- From Kit CD

-- Open Project
+- □ From Kit CD/DVD - Open Project